remotesensorDJB/geospatialtechnology/PITCHME.md

 ##### 1,000 Uses for GIS
 There are literally thousands of ways to use GIS to answer questions, create new knowledge, and help people understand their world a little better! https://gisgeography.com/gis-applications-uses/
++++
+### What is GIS to YOU?
+Let's use the remainder of the class to share our perspectives on GIS from our own interests...
 ---